ordpool-space/ord-galleries/README.md

 ## How to submit a new gallery

 1. Navigate to this page: [New Gallery Submission](https://github.com/ordpool-space/ord-galleries/issues/new?template=gallery-submission.yml)
 2. Fill out the form with the required gallery information
 3. Confirm the CC0 license
 4. Submit the form

-A bot will automatically turn your issue (with the form data) into a pull request (this will update the repository).
+A bot will automatically convert your issue (with the form data) into a pull request that updates the repository.
-Moderators will review it and provide feedback if necessary.
+Moderators will review the submission and provide feedback if needed.

 ## How to propose changes to existing galleries